chnngl/Sentiment-Analysis-of-Amazon-Fiction-Book-Reviews-Using-Machine-Learning/README.md

 - For deep learning or transformer models, turn on the GPU setting to accelerate the training
 - Run cells directly to reproduce results.
 3. Option B: Run locally (Python scripts)
-   Use the .py files under src folder and update data file paths.
+   Use the .py files and update data file paths.